sammyd/iOS8-day-by-day-book/manuscript/27-launch-images.md

 also fully size-class compliant, which is how you should be adapting the launch screen to the different devices it will run on.

-For more information about adopting adaptive layout in iOS8 you should check out day 7 of iOS8 Day-by-Day.
+For more information about adopting adaptive layout in iOS 8 you should check out day 7 of iOS 8 Day-by-Day.

 ## Conclusion